Education as the practice of freedom — bell hooks

 Leading institutional transformation through implementation of the RIPIAG framework (Racially Inclusive Practice in Assessment Guidance, Campbell and Duke, 2023) in online distance learning.
 This work has eliminated awarding gaps for Black students and is shaping OU-wide policy.

-Maternal Scholarship Exploring identity work amongst marginalised mothers at intersections of race, disability, and care.
+Exploring identity work amongst marginalised mothers at intersections of race, disability, and care.
 Developing matricentric feminist frameworks specifically for Black British contexts.

-Educator Identities Doctoral research examining how marginalised online distance educators construct professional identities whilst navigating institutional structures and precarious employment.
+Doctoral research examining how marginalised online distance educators construct professional identities whilst navigating institutional structures and precarious employment.

 Co-authored Book